-Outbreaks of mpox linked to clade IIa MPXV in human populations are a concerning development, as this clade had previously mainly been detected in or linked to animals, including a recent outbreak among monkeys in Thai national park in Côte d'Ivoire and the 2003 outbreak among pet prairie dog owners in the United States of America linked to small mammals imported from Ghana.
+Outbreaks of mpox linked to clade IIa MPXV in human populations are a concerning development, as this clade had previously mainly been detected in or linked to animals, including a recent outbreak among monkeys in Taï national park in Côte d'Ivoire and the 2003 outbreak among pet prairie dog owners in the United States of America linked to small mammals imported from Ghana.
 Since 2024, Côte d'Ivoire, Ghana, Guinea, and Liberia have reported human mpox due to clade IIa MPXV in different locations, including their capital cities.

 In these countries, mpox linked to clade IIa MPXV has been reported in adults and children, with many lacking a known epidemiological link.
-Limited epidemiological investigation has constrained understanding of the modes of transmission in these outbreaks.
-Clade IIa MPXV infection in humans remains the least described in the scientific literature.
-Nonetheless, preliminary indications from genomic sequencing analysis along with a continued rise in the number of cases across different geographic areas in the affected countries, mostly among adults, suggest the occurrence of repeated zoonotic spillover events followed by limited secondary human-to-human transmission.
+Limited epidemiological investigation has constrained understanding of the modes of transmission in these outbreaks and clade IIa MPXV infection in humans remains the least described in the scientific literature.
+Nonetheless, preliminary indications from genomic sequencing analysis suggest the occurrence of repeated zoonotic spillover events followed by limited secondary human-to-human transmission.
 While sexual contact transmission for this strain has not been documented, it is likely that all forms of close contact contribute to its spread, as with other MPXV strains.